cryptojoks/guide-new/guides/fundamentals/en/5-unstoppable-basics.md

 ![portrait](../images/05-05-s.png)

-Unstoppable aims to provide a comprehensive overview for various cryptocurrencies in simple terms.
+Antofy aims to provide a comprehensive overview for various cryptocurrencies in simple terms.

 ### 5. Charts & Data